snikch/jquery.dirtyforms/README.md

 Returns true if the provided element is considered dirty.

-#### `$('form#my-watched-form').dirtyForms('scan')`

-Scans the selected forms for any fields that were dynamically added to track their original values.
-Note that the default behavior tracks the original value of a field when it receives focus, so you only need to call this method in cases where the focus event doesn't fire (i.e. automation rather than user interaction).

-#### `$('form#my-watched-form').dirtyForms('snapShot')`

-Forgets the dirty state of the form and begins tracking the values from their current state.
-Any changes from the current state will cause the form to be dirty.

 #### `$.DirtyForms.choiceCommit( event )`

 This method should be called after the dialog is closed to commit the choice that was specified in `$.DirtyForms.choiceContinue()`.
 This method will cascade the call to either `$.DirtyForms.decidingContinue()` or `$.DirtyForms.decidingCancel()` automatically, so there is no need to use them in conjunction with this method.